Brushing Your Dog’s Teeth With Confidence (and the Right Tools)

-The thing is, oral health is a part of a whole, and if keeping up with your dog’s mouth falls to the wayside, that leaves a gaping opening for health problems like periodontal disease, gingivitis, tartar, bad breath, and gum disease.
-In the same way that chewing gum isn't going to keep your mouth free of dental health issues, tossing a dental chew your dog's way every once in a while isn't going to do the job either.
-It is important you brush your dog's teeth daily.
+If keeping up with your dog’s mouth falls to the wayside, that leaves a gaping opening for health problems like gingivitis, tartar, bad breath, and gum disease.
+Chewing gum won’t keep your mouth free of dental health issues, and a dental chew for your dog every once in a while isn’t going to do the job either.
+It is important you start brushing your dog’s teeth daily.

-According to VCA Hospitals, it is estimated that over two-thirds of dogs over the age of three have periodontitis, inflammation, or infection of the tissues surrounding the teeth.
+According to VCA Hospitals, it is estimated that over two-thirds of dogs have infection of the tissues surrounding the teeth.
 With regular brushing such dental problems can be avoided.
-Read on to learn how to brush your pet's chompers stress-free and keep their mouths clean and healthy.
+Read on to learn how to brush your pet’s chompers stress-free and keep their mouths clean and healthy.

 - A dog toothbrush

 - Finger brush